 The Cal Poly Symphony exists in an environment rich in student performances and student ensembles.
 We perform a joint concert every other year with the Cal Poly Choirs and have undertaken joint performances with Orchesis, Cal Poly's oldest concert dance organization.
 The Symphony continues to seek out new opportunities for collaboration within the university and beyond its borders.

-The Symphony has performed regularly with the Cal Poly Choirs for at least a decade.
-The full ensembles have given concerts featuring a wide range of choral-orchestral repertoire, including Brahms' Schicksalslied ("Song of Destiny"), John Williams' Battle of the Heroes, Vaughan Williams' Dona Nobis Pacem, Bernstein's Chichester Psalms and Concert Suite No. 2 from West Side Story, Orff's Carmina Burana and Brahms' Rhapsody for Alto, Male Chorus and Orchestra (Jacalyn Kreitzer, alto). (web site)
+The Symphony performs regularly with the Cal Poly Choirs.
+The full ensembles have given concerts featuring a wide range of choral-orchestral repertoire, including Duruflé's Requiem, Fauré's Requiem, Brahms' Schicksalslied ("Song of Destiny"), John Williams' Battle of the Heroes, Vaughan Williams' Dona Nobis Pacem, Bernstein's Chichester Psalms and Concert Suite No. 2 from West Side Story, Orff's Carmina Burana and Brahms' Rhapsody for Alto, Male Chorus and Orchestra (Jacalyn Kreitzer, alto). (web site)